 How do you feel about authors querying about a series?
 Is it important to mention that in the initial query letter, or is that something that can be discussed once an author/agent relationship is established?
 Let’s say the first book is complete but the others in the series are not.

 Good question, Elan.
-This is something a lot of writers should be researching before they query because — if you’ve been under a rock for the last year or so and haven’t heard — the rules in publishing have changed a little bit since the economy tanked.
+Writing a series query letter is something a lot of writers should be researching beforehand, because — if you’ve been under a rock for the last year or so and haven’t heard — the rules in publishing have changed a little bit since the economy tanked.
 This might not be my answer forever, but this is my answer right now.

 Series have been snapped up left and right by the big houses in the recent past, ever since Harry Potter proved that you could keep the cash flowing for many, many books.
 A few years ago, it wasn’t uncommon to see two, three or even four-book deals right out of the gate, a healthy number of these going to debut authors.
 Fantasy, sci-fi and paranormal are three genres that lend themselves especially well to series and, if you asked the blogs a little while ago, they’d all say that writing “This project has strong series potential and I’m currently writing books two through five” in your query could very well be melodious to an agent’s ear.

-This isn’t fun to hear for all the fantasy and paranormal and sci-fi writers who have planned seven-book story arcs.
+This isn’t fun to hear for the fantasy, paranormal, or sci-fi writer who’s planning to write a series query letter for their seven-book story arc.
 But it’s smart.
 Publishing can’t really be handing out four-book deals like candy anymore.
 It’s bad for the house because they’re spending a lot of money on untested talent and will have to compete in a very crowded fantasy/paranormal/sci-fi marketplace.
 It’s bad for the author, too, because the last thing you want people saying about you is: “Wow, poor writer, Publishing House gave her a four-book deal and the first book didn’t even sell that well.
 Now she’s stuck, her editor isn’t enthusiastic about the project anymore and the house lost a ton money.
 Bummer.”

 It’ll be that much harder to get a new contract for future work from your publisher — why invest more in a product that doesn’t leave the shelves? — or attract a new house because everyone can see your dismal sales numbers.
 The conventional wisdom of “If a house pays more for a book or series, they’ll do more to promote it” isn’t necessarily true anymore.
 Big books and series still tank and, when they do, they tank big.